openl2m/openl2m/docs/installation/index.rst

 * a web server, with the WSGI capability.
 We use Nginx in all our documentation.
   Apache may work but is not tested.
 * the Django framework, v5.0 or greater.
 * a PostgreSQL database, running at least version 13.
-We use v14 in our testing.
+We use v16 in our testing.
-  (Note: Ubuntu 22.04 comes with v14.
-Ubuntu 20.04 install v12, and is no longer supported)
+  Note: Ubuntu 24.04 comes with PostgreSql v16.
+Ubuntu 22.04 with v14
+  **Ubuntu 20.04 installs v12, and is no longer supported**

 **Application Stack Overview**